 Day 2 - Brainstorm Day

 Using a brainstorm sheet from Mike Stein's livebinder, students took about 20 minutes to just sit and think.
 Many had some difficulty and I had to walk around, asking questions as a way to help draw ideas out of them.
 We discussed what made a good driving question for our project, discussing questions that were too broad or too narrow.
 I had students then add to our bad ideas chart on the floor so that we could get all of those out of our system.
 So, questions like, "How do you make a peanut butter and jelly sandwhich?" and "How can I make the world believe that Justin Bieber should be president?" are not genius hour worthy driving questions.
 The class period culminated with students writing their driving question at the bottom of their brainstorming chart.
+Day 3 - Initial Research The first 20 minutes were used to teach a mini-lesson on evaluating websites.
+I went over the REAL strategy, based on the work of Alan November in Web Literacy for Educators, and we evaluated 2 websites side-by-side, one credible and one not credible, using this checklist.

 Students then got 20 minutes to do some initial research.
 Students created a doc in their google drives to take notes as they researched.
 They had the option of tweaking their driving question if their research quickly gave them an answer, or if they found that their question wasn't really what they wanted to do.
+Day 4 - Pitch Day Borrowing an idea from Kevin Brookhouser, students would pitch their genius hour project to me.
+They were going to sell me the idea that they had a clear picture of what they were learning, how they were going to learn it, and how they would present their learning.
+The day before, I was out of the classroom, so I made a tutorial that students watched (see below and don't laugh) and they filled out a planning guide for their own pitch.

+Students then had the rest of the class period to practice their 30 second project pitch.
 On the actual pitch day, students came to me to pitch (graded on eye contact and voice) and those that were not pitching were doing research.
 They evaluated 1 website, using the checklist (graded for accuracy), as a way to be held accountable for the day's work and as a way to practice evaluating the credibility of websites.
 I was able to hear all of my students.
 Some classes were as large as 34, but since they only had 30 seconds, I was able to power through all of them.
 After some pitches, I did have to ask questions to clarify and some students had to tweak their planning guides.
 But, for the most part, 99% of my students understood exactly what they wanted to learn and how they would go about learning it.
 There will need to be more discussion about the different modes of presentation.
 I don't think they quite understand that their presentations can be interactive and that is what we will work on in the coming weeks.
+After 4 weeks of Genius Hour Fridays, I am excited to see what my students will accomplish and so thankful I chose to dive in and try something new.
+Look for future posts on our genius hour journey, coming soon.